fantastic-umbrella/resend-attachment-example/README.md

 ## Installing Dependencies

-To start, install a fresh NextJS application.
+1. install a fresh NextJS application.

 ```
 npx create-next-app@latest
 ```

-You'll be asked some questions, to set the app up properly, answer them as the following:
+2. You'll be asked some questions, to set the app up properly, answer them as the following:

 ```
 ✔ What is your project named? … [resend-attachment-example]